These 8 Keto Charts will change everything!

 Easy To Follow Meal Plan

-This meal plan isn’t really a full meal plan but gives you a basic guide when you draw a blank of what you can eat.
+This meal plan isn’t really a full meal plan but like other keto charts it gives you a basic guide when you draw a blank of what you can eat.

 It is especially a help for beginners with an easy to follow meal plan.